rinigus/pkg-chromium/README.md

   work in newcompositor.

 - In newcompositor it is possible to get chromium scaled by running `QT_SCALE_FACTOR=2 newcompositor` .
-Doesn't scale in pure-qml yet
+Doesn't scale in pure-qml yet.

-- Breaking: No keyboard support
+- Breaking: No keyboard support.

 - Not sure about HW acceleration as I cannot enter `chrome://gpu` without keyboard.